Reading list

 Below is a running list of resources that are helpful in learning about the field.
 Please add references/papers/books/texts that you found helpful in your research.

 We attempted to provide several references for each topic; the book chapters will be more useful at first, but we also included the original papers, which are good to go over once you are familiar with the basic principles.
-The readings are (generally) in order of what you should review.
+The readings are (generally) in order of topic specificity.
 Within each topic, the references are also (generally) in order of least to most advanced, so start with the first few in each topic.

-It is not necessary to go through every reference (in fact, it would be overwhelming to do so!); this is just a compiled list of resources we find are useful to get oriented in the literature.
+It is not necessary to go through every reference (in fact, it would be overwhelming to do so!); this is just a compiled list of resources we find are useful to get oriented in the literature and to revisit when you need a theory refresher.
 References with * are those that we recommend starting with in each sub-topic.

-If you cannot find a copy of a text, ask around- there's likely a copy floating around somewhere!
+If you cannot find a copy of a text, ask around- there is likely a copy floating around somewhere in the group!

-Many journals require some kind of subscription to access journal articles (but soon not!).
+Many journals require some kind of subscription to access journal articles (!).

 Introduction to Linear Algebra, Gilbert Strang- Strang gives a charming intro to linear algebra with many practical examples.